mangalam-research/btw/tech_notes.rst

 Demo Site
 ---------

-Make sure that BTW_SITE_NAME is properly set.
+Make sure that the site name in the sites table is properly set.
 Make sure that anything that depends on the location of STATIC_URL is properly set.

 If you are going to move over users then: